Kamitutori/peerlab-frontend/README.md

-# peerlab-frontend
+# Questions to Bakr
-The frontend of PeerLab.
+- Does there always have to be a 403 Request handling for every request, because someone without a jwt could call it and receive this message?
+Probably yes..

-TODO; Auth / RegisterPage
+## TODO; Auth / RegisterPage
 - Better messaging for failure in login
 - redirect for jwt dashboard
-- incosistent use of redirecting: In LoginPage/RegisterPage it's done with window.location.href, in AuthContext its with useNavigate.
+- incosistent use of redirecting: In LoginPage/RegisterPage it's done with window.location.href, in AuthContext it's with useNavigate.

 ## Getting Started
 You will need the node package manager (npm) to actually develop and run anything of the frontend.